-Addiction is toxic experience for the body, mind, soul and spirit.
+Addiction is a toxic experience for the body, mind, soul, and spirit.
 As we ingest toxic substances, we poison our cells and our souls.
-We get sicker with every drink, line, needle or pill.
+We get sicker with every drink, line, needle, or pill.
 At some point in the cycle of self-destruction, we realize we must stop or we will die.
 Most will make an attempt to stop through the usual recovery options, which are treatment, 12 step groups, self-control, therapy, etc. Statistics for success in recovery are bleak and most will fail.
 The pattern is debilitating.
 The need for an integrative, holistic non-12 step model of addiction treatment is being validated by science more and more, every day, and brain detoxification is an essential component of an integrative addiction recovery protocol.

 In the typical cycle, we can stop using for some period of time and the body begins to detoxify.
 We feel better and assume the detoxification is over because we are past the acute stage or the stage we can feel the process.
 Anyone who has been through withdrawal knows how painful it is.

 One reason people are not able to sustain recovery may be tied to toxins in the brain that do not get eliminated during withdrawal.
 A toxic brain is a broken brain and cannot function optimally.
 So if we are not using anymore, where do these toxins come from and what can we do about it?